For me, leg days are some of the most motivating training days.

 Is a Leg Extension Machine Bad for Knees?

-No, a leg extension machine isn’t generally bad for knees.
-It may become a problem if you load it up too heavy or if you have some prior injury that could make the joint weaker than normal.
+No, a leg extension machine isn’t bad for knees.
+However, it may become a problem if you load it up too heavy or if you have some prior injury that could make the joint weaker than average.

 Should You Go Heavy on Leg Extensions?

 No, you shouldn’t go heavy on leg extensions.
 The design of these machines may put a lot of pressure on your joints and ligaments, which may cause injuries.
-If you need to work out with heavier weights, then squats might be a better option.
+Squats might be a better option if you need to work out with heavier weights.

 What Is The Best Leg Extension Machine?